 The Anatomy of the Perfect Instagram Post

 Instagram is even more unique than Facebook.
-It’s unique because it’s primarily picture based, that means you have to do your best to describe the picture.
+It’s unique because it’s primarily picture-based, which means you have to do your best to describe the picture.
 This will help you put together the best Instagram post you can to get more engagement (which Instagram is great for).

 Hashtags on Instagram are one of the single most important factors for how much engagement your post gets.
 Aside from how many followers you have, the hashtags help get your post out there into the community.
 If your picture is unique and stands out as people are browsing through images, you’re going to get noticed.Use 11 or more hashtags on Instagram, the more the better!
 Click To Tweet